-Ganeshan Wignaraja is a researcher and practitioner who undertakes studies, provides policy advice, and runs training programmes for development agencies, governments and business.
-His expertise covers macroeconomic analysis, trade and regional integration, foreign aid and infrastructure, and the Sustainable Development Goals.
-He has published 20 books on these topics and successfully led teams to deliver complex projects for aid agencies and governments in over 30 countries in Asia, Africa, Europe and Latin America.
+Ganeshan Wignaraja is a researcher and practitioner who undertakes studies, provides policy advice, and runs training programmes for development agencies, governments and businesses.
+His expertise covers international trade and regional integration, macroeconomic analysis, foreign aid and infrastructure, agrifood policy, and the Sustainable Development Goals.
+He has written extensively on these topics and led teams to deliver complex projects for aid agencies and governments in over 30 countries in Asia, Africa, Europe and Latin America.

-Concurrent with his affiliation at ODI, he is the Professorial Fellow in Economics and Trade at Gateway House: The Indian Council on Global Relations, a Non-Resident Senior Fellow at the Institute of South Asian Studies (ISAS) at the National University of Singapore and a Member of Stakeholder Engagement Committee of the Central Bank of Sri Lanka which discusses monetary policy and financial stability issues.
+Concurrent with his affiliation at ODI, he is the Advisor to the President of Sri Lanka on Strategic Trade Policy.
+He is also the Professorial Fellow in Economics and Trade at Gateway House: The Indian Council on Global Relations in Mumbai and a Non-Resident Senior Fellow at the Institute of South Asian Studies of the National University of Singapore.

 Ganeshan has a DPhil in Economics from Oxford University and a BSc in Economics from the London School of Economics.